Roy's Motel & Café, Amboy, California

 Main Street in Gallup, just kidding, but between the main streets...

-there are millions of signs on Route 66 which are worth to take a photo
+there are millions of signs on Route 66 which are worth to be pictured

 This is Emeritus Professor Rubén L Meneses.
-57 years later, he visited The Wigwam Motel in Holbrook, AZ, where the guy on the picture, Chester E. Lewis, hired him.
+57 years later, we met him when he visited The Wigwam Motel in Holbrook, AZ, where the guy on the picture, Chester E. Lewis, hired him.
 It was his first job in the USA, just coming from Mexico, without speaking one word English.
 A heartwarming story.

 a floor at the Hotel Monte Vista

-the famous Museum Club on Route 66 in Flagstaff
+the famous Museum Club on Route 66 in Flagstaff, always good music

 The Crown Railroad Café in Flagstaff

-a busy railway station, Flagstaff, (LA or Chicago, your choice)
+a busy railway station, Flagstaff, (direction Los Angeles or Chicago, your choice)

 cited down-trees

-The owner of the barber shop is one of the responsible person, that the Route 66 is still alive
+the most important shop in Seligman, Arizona: The owner of the barber shop is one of the leaders, who made the Route 66 great again

 Mr. D'z, unfortunately we were not hungry